laserpants/sagacious-cpp/README.md

 int* p;  // okay
 int& x;  // not okay
 ```
 * There is no such thing as a null reference.
-A reference can be invalid, but we will have to go to some lengths to end up with one.
+A reference can be invalid, but the programmer has to go to some lengths to end up with one.
 ```cpp
 int* p = new int{123};
 int& x = *p;           // x is a local reference to the value pointed to by p